 What if there were an award for the insurance coverage with the most confusing name?
 My vote would go to Property Damage Liability coverage on auto insurance.
-Many might assume that Property Damage Liability Insurance would cover damage to one’s own vehicle.
+Many might assume that this Insurance would cover damage to one’s own vehicle.
 After all, your own car is property, and it can be damaged.

 Additionally, now you can win bets by stumping your friends over what Property Damage Liability really means.

-Contact a Merriam representative today to learn more.
+Contact a Merriam Insurance representative today to learn more.